Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

 Background: The application of artificial intelligence (AI) in cardiac imaging has rapidly evolved, offering enhanced accuracy and efficiency in the diagnosis and management of cardiovascular diseases.
 This bibliometric study aimed to evaluate research trends, impact, and scholarly output in this expanding field.
 Methods: A systematic search was conducted on 14 August 2024 using the Web of Science Core Collection database.
 VOSviewer, CiteSpace, and Biblioshiny were utilized for data analysis.
-Results: was the most prolific journal.
+Results: The findings revealed a significant increase in publications on AI in cardiovascular imaging, particularly from 2018 to 2023, with the United States leading in research output.
+England and the United States have emerged as central hubs in the global research network, highlighting their role in generating high-quality and impactful publications.
+The University of London was identified as the top contributing institution, while Frontiers in Cardiovascular Medicine was the most prolific journal.
 Keyword analysis highlighted machine learning, echocardiography, and diagnosis as the most frequently occurring terms.
 A time trend analysis showed a shift in research focus toward AI applications in cardiac computed tomography (CT) and magnetic resonance imaging (MRI), with recent keywords like ejection fraction, risk, and heart failure reflecting emerging areas of interest.
 Conclusion: Healthcare providers should consider integrating AI tools into cardiovascular imaging practice, as AI has demonstrated the potential to enhance diagnostic accuracy and improve patient outcomes.
 This study highlights the rising importance of AI in personalized and predictive cardiovascular care, urging healthcare providers to stay informed about these advancements to enhance clinical decision-making and patient management.

 Ähnliche Arbeiten